 EPAOs must combine the individual assessment method grades to determine the overall EPA grade.

-Apprentices who fail one or more assessment method will be awarded an EPA 'fail.'

-In order to 'pass' apprentices must achieve a pass in all three assessment methods.
+Apprentices who fail one or more assessment methods will be awarded an EPA 'fail.'In order to 'pass' apprentices must achieve a pass in all three assessment methods.

-In order to achieve a 'distinction' apprentices must achieve a distinction in the multiple choice test with questioning and interview underpinned by portfolio and a pass in the observation with questioning.
+In order to achieve a 'distinction' apprentices must achieve a distinction in the multiple-choice test and interview underpinned by portfolio and a pass in the observation with questioning.